SC-Networks/evalanche-soap-api-connector/docs/pool.md

 getListByMandatorId(int <mandator-id>): ResourceInformation[]
 ```

-Retrieve all pools of a folder
+Retrieve all pools in a folder

 ```
 getByFolderId(int <folder-id>): ResourceInformation[]
 ```

-Retrieve the pool by an external id
+Retrieve a pool by its external id

 ```
 getByExternalId(string <external-id>): ResourceInformation
 ```

-Retrieve an article-type by id
+Retrieve pool by id

 ```